AllenZ05/AllenZ05/README.md

 # Hi there :)

 ## About me
-Hey it's Allen.

-Second year Computer Engineering Student at the University of Waterloo. <br><br>
+Second year Computer Engineering Student at the University of Waterloo. <br>

 <b>Seeking Fall 2025 Software Internships</b> <br>